Pet Guide

 Pom Coat Changes...

 A Pom's coat changes dramatically from birth until the first year of life.
+They even change colors!
 Notice how much it grows/fluffs out from birth to 8 weeks.
 Then, they will start to go through the coat change (for adult coat) around 4-8 months, where it may look "ugly" for a little while.
 By age 12-18 months, the outer adult coat starts to grow longer and the undercoat is just starting to thicken again.
 By age 2-3, the undercoat should be in and the double coat should look gorgeous.
-If you have a female, note her heat cycle will bring on a "blowing of her coat," which means she will lose her undercoat twice a year (and it is quite scraggly); she will have a thinner coat for a few months until it grows back.
+A fully mature coat comes in around 4 years of age.
+Note healthy coated Poms should blow their coats twice a year.
+If you have a female, note her heat cycle will bring on a "blowing of her coat," which means she will lose her undercoat during that time, which is every 6 months (and it is quite scraggly); she will have a thinner coat for a few months until it grows back.

 **Note: Never, ever shave a Pomeranian or cut into the undercoat!
 We realize there is a cute little Boo cut that is quite popular, but this may lead to your Pom never growing his/her coat back or coming back splotchy. :( Why take the chance?
 While going through the uglies stage, it is perfectly fine to trim the coat to about an inch+ from the body to even it out and get the old, dying puppy coat out.
 Brush out the puppy coat; it will come out in chunks, which is normal.
 If the coat is black, the undercoat will turn a gray color when it is getting ready to come out.